Dr. Eric Magrane

 Portrait of Dr. Magrane

-Eric Magrane is an Assistant Professor in the Department of Geography at New Mexico State University (NMSU).
+Eric Magrane is an Associate Professor in the Department of Geography and Environmental Studies at New Mexico State University (NMSU).
 His work takes multiple forms, from scholarly to literary to artistic.
-He is the coeditor of The Sonoran Desert: A Literary Field Guide (University of Arizona Press), a hybrid field guide and literary anthology that has received several awards, including a 2016 Southwest Book of the Year and a New Mexico-Arizona Book Award.
+He is the coeditor of The Sonoran Desert: A Literary Field Guide (University of Arizona Press), a hybrid field guide and literary anthology that received several awards, including a 2016 Southwest Book of the Year and a New Mexico-Arizona Book Award.
 In his research and creative work, he is particularly interested in environmental narratives, sense of place, and contemporary artistic and literary responses to environmental change.

 Outside of the academy, he has also worked as a hiking guide and naturalist and has a background in environmental education.
-For more on his current research, teaching, and projects, see his website at www.ericmagrane.com.
+See his website at www.ericmagrane.com.

 Curriculum Vitae (PDF)